WORKSHOP SERIES SPRING 2026

 Rediscover the body as a vessel of imagination and responsiveness through Viewpoints and spatial awareness.
 This physical theater training explores what are considered by many professionals the two most influential tools of every artist: the concepts of time and space.

-WORKSHOP 2: Voice & Presence (20 spots)
+WORKSHOP 2: Voice & Presence

-with Jenn Cribbs
+with Jenn Miller Cribbs

 1:30pm–4:30pm on Saturdays January 17th, February 7th, February 28th